');

 About New Buffalo, MI

-New Buffalo is a small community in Michigan with a population of 1,306 residents.
-The median household income is $64,524 per year, which is near the national average.
-The median age in New Buffalo is 53.8 years.
+New Buffalo is a small town located in Michigan with a population of 1,306 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,524 per year, which is 14% below the national median of $75,149.
+The median age of 53.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in New Buffalo, MI